Aryan1411/hritik/README.md

 # Hritik Sharma — Portfolio

 MIT Licensed single‑page portfolio for Hritik Sharma, an Aerospace Engineer and Astronaut.
-It features an aesthetic, performant space scene with animated rockets launching and orbiting planets, alongside professional information, skills, experience, and contact options.
+It features an aesthetic, performant background with animated rockets flying and orbiting, plus a theme toggle for Night and Day.

 ## Overview
-- Elegant, responsive, and fast: loads without external assets.
+- Elegant, responsive, and fast: no external assets or build steps.
-- Interactive space background:
+- Interactive animated background:
-  - Twinkling stars and gradient planets (one with a ring).
+  - Night: twinkling stars, gradient planets (one with a ring), orbiting rockets, and periodic rocket launches with exhaust.
-  - Rockets periodically launch from the bottom and others fly in orbit around planets.
-  - Press “L” or click “Launch Rocket” to spawn a new launch.
+  - Day: blue sky gradient with a glowing sun and drifting clouds; satellites/rockets still fly.
+  - Launch your own rocket via the “Launch Rocket” button or “L” key.
+- Theme toggle:
+  - Switch between Night and Day.
+Accessible button with clear label and state, and preference persisted in localStorage.
 - Content sections:
-  - Hero with role, summary, and quick actions.
-  - About, Experience, Core Skills, Missions/Projects, and Contact with a simple form.
+  - Hero, About, Experience, Core Skills, Missions/Projects, and Contact (demo form).
-- Accessibility:
+- Accessibility and performance:
-  - Respects “prefers-reduced-motion” (disables canvas animations for users who prefer less motion).
+  - Respects “prefers-reduced-motion” (pauses animation and renders a static scene).
+  - System fonts, no network calls, scales to device pixel ratio for crisp rendering.

 ## Setup
-No build steps are required.
+No build tools required.

-- Option 1: Double-click index.html to open in your browser.
+- Option 1: Double‑click index.html to open in your browser.
-- Option 2: Serve locally for best performance:
+- Option 2: Serve locally (recommended for best canvas performance):
   - Python: python3 -m http.server 8000
   - Node (serve): npx serve
-  - Open http://localhost:8000 (or the port your server prints).
+  - Open http://localhost:8000 (or the port printed by your server).

 ## Usage
-- Navigate via the sticky header to jump between sections.
+- Use the sticky header to jump between sections.
-- Click “Launch Rocket” or press the L key to launch an animated rocket.
+- Press “L” or click “Launch Rocket” to spawn a rocket with animated exhaust.
+- Click the “Night/Day” toggle to switch themes.
+Your choice is saved for the next visit.
-- Use the contact form to submit a message (demo alert).
-Replace the mailto and form handling as needed.
+- Fill the contact form and click Send to see a demo alert (replace with your backend as needed).

+## Improvements in Round 2
+- Added continuous background rocket animation:
+  - Periodic rocket launches from the horizon with exhaust particles.
+  - Orbiting rockets around celestial bodies.
+  - Device‑pixel‑ratio aware rendering for crisp visuals.
+- Added theme toggle button for Night/Day:
+  - Night theme with stars and planets; Day theme with a sun and drifting clouds.
+  - Accessible control (aria‑pressed, descriptive label) and persistence via localStorage.
+- Enhanced accessibility and performance:
+  - Respects prefers‑reduced‑motion by disabling animation and rendering a static scene.
+  - Kept everything inline and dependency‑free for faster loads.

 ## License
 MIT License